Overview

 3) How should multiple overlapping MCI Rent Increases be applied to the rent?

-When there are multiple overlapping MCI rent increases, they should be added to the rent in the order they were awarded, subject to the limitation of the annual 2% cap in collectability.
+When there are multiple overlapping MCI rent increases, they should be added to the rent in the order they were awarded, subject to the limitation of the annual 2% cap in collectibility.
 The first MCI rent increase should be completely added to the rent before an owner begins to apply the second MCI rent increase and so on.

 4) If DHCR issues an MCI rent increase order for a building and the owner does not collect it in a timely manner, at what point does the collection of the increase become waived?